 p@ssw0rd.
 Windows Device Management should launch and display the web management home screen.

-Now navigate to the Debugging section of Windows Device Portal and click the Start button under Start Visual Studio Remote Debugger.
+Now navigate to the Debug settings section of Windows Device Portal and click the Start button under Start Visual Studio Remote Debugger.

 This will show pop-up a message box and give you the connection information.